 Originally used only in web browsers, JavaScript engines are now integrated into implementations of server-side websites and browserless applications.

-Java VS JavaScript – Java and JavaScript frameworks in 2022
+Java VS JavaScript – Java and JavaScript frameworks in 2023

 What are Java frameworks?

-Frames or frameworks are large pieces/bodies of pre-written code to which you add your own code to solve a problem.
+Frames or frameworks are large pieces/bodies of pre-written code to which you add your code to solve a problem.
 You can use a frame by calling its methods, inheriting and providing callbacks, listeners, or other implementations of the models.

 A Java framework often determines the structure of an application.
 Some Java frameworks even offer so much code that you only have to do very little to write your application.
-This can be good or bad depending on usability.
+This can be good or bad, depending on usability.
 Frames or frameworks are the substance of programming.
-It is based on a good program, is solid and fast and can be combined perfectly.
-You build on a bad one; your life is miserable, brutal and short.
+It is based on a good program, is solid and fast, and can be combined perfectly.
+You build on a bad one; your life is miserable, brutal, and short.

-These are the top 10 JavaScript frameworks in 2022.
+These are the top 10 JavaScript frameworks in 2023.
 What is your favorite?

 Spring frame